poetry reading at the Green Drake Gallery in Millheim, PA

 $10 suggested donation

-Come join us for an autumn evening of poetry, celebrating new books by poets G.C.
+Come join us for an autumn evening of poetry and experimental prose, celebrating new books by poets G.C.
 Waldrep and Karla Kelsey.
 Enjoy a unique venue, and visit with our local literary community!
 All donations will go towards our 2019 programs.

 A Poem in Our Eyes